 In Journal Club, students and professors talk together about exciting new psychology research.
 By reading and discussing a short, current article, students learn necessary skills about understanding and interpreting psychological research.

-Discussion lead by Dr. Jessica Alexander (PSY317 Sensation and Perception)
+Discussion led by Dr. Jessica Alexander (PSY317 Sensation & Perception)

-Discussion lead by Dr. Adam Blancher (PSY326 Abnormal Psychology)
+Discussion led by Dr. Adam Blancher (PSY362 Foundations of Psychopathology)

 If you have questions, please contact Dr. Amy Hammond in the Psychology Department.